andrew/ultimate-awesome/README.md

 - [awesome-neuroscience](https://github.com/awesomelistsio/awesome-neuroscience) - A curated list of tools, frameworks, datasets, educational resources, and community links for neuroscience.
 - [awesome-nodejs](https://github.com/awesomelistsio/awesome-nodejs) - A curated list of awesome Node.js packages and resources to enhance your development experience.
 - [awesome-open-science](https://github.com/awesomelistsio/awesome-open-science) - A curated list of tools, platforms, resources, and communities that promote Open Science, emphasizing transparency, reproducibility, collaboration, and open access in research and scientific practices.
-- [awesome-open-source-math-tools](https://github.com/awesomelistsio/awesome-open-source-math-tools) - A curated list of open-source tools, libraries, and resources for mathematical computations, covering areas such as linear algebra, calculus, numerical methods, optimization, and visualization.
 - [awesome-open-source-space-data-apis](https://github.com/awesomelistsio/awesome-open-source-space-data-apis) - A curated list of open source APIs, tools, and resources for accessing and analyzing space-related data.
 - [awesome-podcasting-tools](https://github.com/awesomelistsio/awesome-podcasting-tools) - A curated list of tools, platforms, resources, and tips for podcasting.
 - [awesome-quantum-programming-frameworks](https://github.com/awesomelistsio/awesome-quantum-programming-frameworks) - A curated list of frameworks, tools, libraries, and resources for quantum programming.